 How Does Hot Air Get to Your Attic?

 Hot air is lighter than cool air.
 As a result, it rises as high as it’s able to rise.
 If you picture your house, the highest point is most likely your roof.
 Since your roof is designed to keep the weather out of your home, it’s pretty good at stopping most of the air that floats up to it.

 In terms of comfort, having the heat go up to your attic sounds good at first.
-At least it's not down where you live, right?
-The problem is that without proper attic ventilation, most of the hot air stops under your roof.
-As more hot air goes upward, it stacks below the air that's already there.
+At least it’s not down where you live, right?
+The problem is that poor attic ventilation causes hot air to stop under your roof.
+As more hot air goes upward, it stacks below the air that’s already there.
 Once all the attic air is heated, the rooms below it begin to feel the heat, as well.

 In terms of cost, the extra heat that’s trapped inside your house forces your air conditioning system to work harder.
 As a result, your energy bill is higher than it should be.